 And, after being raised by immigrants from different parts of the world who started out with very little, Mr. MoneyPenny and I were very familiar with pinching pennies.
 Honestly, we carried some of the baggage and scars of growing up in scarcity and the fear of not being able to make ends meet.
 So, being super frugal was not at all appealing–been there, done that.

 All this to say that we started our FI journey with a financial portfolio made up of real estate properties, employer pension plans, pre and post-tax investments, and a complicated relationship with frugality.
 What did this all mean in terms of getting to financial independence?
 Could we get there too?

 “Sometimes it’s the journey that teaches you a lot about your destination.”

 A Fine Balance

 Our approach will be one with a large real estate component, making smart career choices, and trying to maximize income from our jobs.
-With young kids in the picture, I expect that this plan will have some elements that will need to be adapted and dynamic as we go forward.
+With young kids in the picture, I expect that this plan will have some elements that will need to be adapted as we go forward.

 Underneath the nuts and bolts of the financial plans to financial independence is what’s perhaps the biggest transformation for us–a shift in mindset around money from one of scarcity to abundance.
 This is now what fuels us to try to achieve financial independence.
 Frugality in this context does not have to be the same as what we experienced as kids.